Deonte Harris Player Prop Bets for NFL Week 12 | New Orleans vs. Buffalo 11/25/2021

 - So far this season, 12.8% of the 313 passes thrown by his team have gone Harris' way.

-- Harris (four red zone targets) has been the recipient of 8.0% of his team's 50 red zone pass attempts.
+- With four targets in the red zone this season, Harris has been on the receiving end of 8.0% of his team's 50 red zone pass attempts.

-- The Saints, who rank 14th in the NFL in points scored, have dropped back to pass 52.2% of the time while running the football 47.8% of the time.
+- The Saints have run 52.2% passing plays and 47.8% rushing plays this season.
+They rank 14th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Bills.